dragonnodejs/app-skeleton/README.md

 - Allow to define configurations depends on the environment
 - Service container to use services from other modules or define new services in the modules
 - Allow to mock standard libraries and services for testing modules as independent units
-- Use modules from other developers or publish new modules
+- Group modules to bundles and share them with other developers

 ## Installation
 - Fork and/or clone the skeleton repository